 - 1 1/2 tbsp tahini

-To prepare the rice rinse well under running water.
-Add to a saucepan with 2 1/4 cups of water.
+- To prepare the quinoa, rinse well in a sieve under running water for at least 30 seconds to remove the bitter saponins.
+Add to a saucepan with 2 cups of water.
 Bring to a boil, then turn down the heat and let simmer.
-The rice will be ready when all the water has evaporated, about 30-40 minutes.
-Quinoa can be used in place of brown rice.
+The quinoa will be ready when all the water has evaporated, about 30-40 minutes.
+When it is finished, turn off the heat and leave the lid on to let it 'steam' for a further 5 minutes.

-To prepare the tofu, cut tofu into rectangles about 1/2" thick.
+- To prepare the tofu, cut tofu into rectangles about 1/2" thick.
 Toss with sesame oil and soy sauce or tamari.
-Spread onto an oiled baking sheet and bake at 350 degrees Fahrenheit for 15 minutes.
+Spread onto an oiled baking sheet and bake at 350 degrees Fahrenheit for 30 minutes.
+Option to flip the tofu halfway through the cooking process for even crispiness.

-If you have a magic bullet, preparing the dressing is as simple as whizzing all the ingredients together.
-Otherwise add all ingredients to a bowl and whisk by hand until the ingredients are incorporated.
+- If you have a small blender, preparing the dressing is as simple as whizzing all the ingredients together.
+Otherwise, mince the garlic and add all ingredients to a mason jar.
+Secure the lid and shake vigorously until well combined.

-When the rice and tofu are done, assemble by serving the rice in a bowl topped with the salad and sunflower seeds.
+- When the quinoa and tofu are done, assemble by serving the quinoa in a bowl topped with the salad and pumpkin seeds.
 Add the tofu and dressing on top.
-Enjoy!

 Make it Soy Free: Boil 12 eggs to have in place of tofu.
 Use coconut aminos in place of soy sauce.